Goodluck Jonathan says bullets alone can’t stop bandits

 - The former ruler made some recommendations on how the federal government can reduce crime in the county

-- Banditry, kidnapping, and insurgency are the major security challenges casing concerns among Nigerian citizens
+- Banditry, kidnapping, and insurgency are the major security challenges causing concerns among Nigerian citizens

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-FCT, Abuja - Former Nigerian president, Goodluck Jonathan, had advised the federal government to deploy the use of technology to check banditry and other forms of crimes in the country.
+FCT, Abuja - A former Nigerian president, Goodluck Jonathan, has advised the federal government to deploy the use of technology to check banditry and other forms of crimes in the country.

 Jonathan gave the advice on Sunday, July 18, during a speech at the 50th birthday celebration of a former minister of aviation, Osita Chidoka, in Abuja, The Sun reported.

-He stated that bullets and other forces of arms alone cannot stop armed robbery, banditry, and other forms of criminality in the country.
+He stated that bullets and other forces of arms alone cannot stop armed robberies, banditry, and other forms of criminality in the country.

 Jonathan said: